-- 1. CN V (Trigeminal nerve) anatomy, lesions.
-Trigeminal neuralgia. - 2.
+Practice: Points for the answer Max. points 100 Calculation of the average score for the exam and then calculation of the general rating of discipline in 1C List of the practical skills - see above (in Module 1) Example of quest 1) 1.
+CN V (Trigeminal nerve) anatomy, lesions.
+Trigeminal neuralgia.
 Basal ganglia anatomy and their connections.
-Clinical syndromes of basal ganglia lesions. - 3.
-Hemorrhagic stroke: Treatments, prevention. - 4.
-Chronic inflammatory demyelinating polyneuropathy (CIDP): Causes, symptoms, diagnosis, management. - 5.
-Which of the following statements about mutagens is correct?
-Mutagens are - (A) Agents that can produce a permanent alteration of structure or function in an organism after exposure during embryonic or fetal life - (B) Common causes of congenital anomalies in humans - (C) Responsible for causing most autosomal recessive diseases - (D) Responsible for causing most autosomal dominant diseases - (E) Capable of affecting both somatic cells and germ cells in humans
+Clinical syndromes of basal ganglia lesions.
+3. 3.
+Hemorrhagic stroke: Treatments, prevention.
+4. Chronic inflammatory demyelinating polyneuropathy (CIDP): Causes, symptoms, diagnosis, management.
+5. Which of the following stateme (A) Agents that can produce a permanent alteration of structure or function in an organism after exposure during embryonic or fetal life (B) Common causes of congenital anomalies in humans (C) Responsible for causing most autosomal recessive diseases (D) Responsible for causing mo ost autosomal dominant d liseases (E) Capable of affecting both s omatic cells and germ ce lls in humans